evaEko/knife_whetting_level/docs/HOW_TO_FIRMWARE.md

 mpremote needs the device to be at the MicroPython REPL prompt before it can transfer files.
 There are two ways to get there:

-**Option 1 — Short-press both buttons simultaneously (recommended)**
+Short-press both buttons simultaneously

 Press both buttons at the same time (short press).
 The display will show "Ready to flash..." and the device drops to REPL.
-Run `build_flash.py` immediately after.

 Note: once flash mode is active, the only way out is to reset (short RST to GND) or power-cycle the device.

-**Option 2 — Flash within 1 second of boot**

-`main.py` has a 1-second delay at startup before it begins running.
-If you unplug and replug the device, you have approximately 1 second to start `build_flash.py` before the window closes.

 ### Flash automatically